Your Costa Rica Hot Springs Questions Answered!

 The Paradise Hot Springs: 7 hot spring pools + 1 jacuzzi

 The Kalambu Hot Springs: 5 hot spring pools

 The Los Laureles Hot Springs: 9 hot spring pools

 Do the hot springs have lockers?

 Yes.
-The Baldi Hot Springs, the Springs Resort Hot Springs, the Kalambu Hot Springs, and Los Laureles Hot Springs all charge its guests for the use of an onsite locker (note that at the Los Laureles Hot Springs, visitors are able to bring their own padlock for use at the hot springs attraction if they prefer).
-The Paradise Hot Springs and the Tabacon Hot Springs charge its guests a refundable deposit for the use of an onsite locker.
-The Ecotermales hot springs does not charge its guests (a fee or a refundable deposit) for use of an onsite locker.
+The Baldi Hot Springs, the Springs Resort Hot Springs, the Kalambu Hot Springs, the Los Lagos Hot Springs, and the Los Laureles Hot Springs all charge their guests for the use of an on-site locker.
+If you plan to visit the Los Laureles Hot Springs, you may bring your own padlock for use at the hot springs attraction.
+The Paradise Hot Springs, the Titoku Hot Springs, and the Tabacon Hot Springs charge their guests a refundable deposit for the use of an on-site locker.
+The EcoTermales Hot Springs does not charge its guests a fee or a refundable deposit for use of an on-site locker.

 Do the hot springs provide towels?

 Yes.
-The Baldi Hot Springs, the Springs Resort Hot Springs, the Tabacon Hot Springs, the Paradise Hot Springs, and the Kalambu Hot Springs all charge its guests a refundable deposit for onsite towel use (alternatively, visitors are able to bring their own towel to the hot springs if they prefer to do so).
-The Ecotermales hot springs does not charge its guests (a fee or a refundable deposit) for onsite towel use.
-The Los Laureles Hot Springs do not offer an onsite towel service (travellers who plan to visit this Costa Rica hot springs attraction must bring their own towel).
+The Baldi Hot Springs, the Springs Resort Hot Springs, the Tabacon Hot Springs, the Paradise Hot Springs, the Los Lagos Hot Springs, the Titoku Hot Springs, and the Kalambu Hot Springs all charge their guests a refundable deposit for on-site towel use.
+Alternatively, you can bring your own towel to any hot springs property.
+The EcoTermales Hot Springs does not charge its guests a fee or a refundable deposit for on-site towel use.
+The Los Laureles Hot Springs does not offer an on-site towel service; you must bring your own towel if you plan to visit this hot springs attraction.